signature-opensource/CK-Cris-Abstractions/CK.Cris/AmbientValues/README.md

 These examples shows that the binding to the "trusted" `ActorId` cannot be implemented once for all: it depends on the endpoint that receives the command or the event (and the party that interacts with the endpoint).

-To accomodate all these scenario, we introduce an indierection: the Ambient service `IAuthenticationInfo`.
+To accommodate all these scenario, we introduce an indirection: the Ambient service `IAuthenticationInfo`.
-This service is the source of thruth for any authentication related values.
+This service is the source of truth for any authentication related values.
 Ambient services are ubiquitous services that MUST be resolved by Endpoint DI container.

-A classical .NET Web API can use any middlewares, authentication services that relies on cookies, bearer token or anything else to be able to resolve an instance of the `IAuthenticationInfo` that captures the logged in user of a request.
+A classical .NET Web API can use any middleware, authentication services that relies on cookies, bearer token or anything else to be able to resolve an instance of the `IAuthenticationInfo` that captures the logged in user of a request.